Who needs it? What is it?

 The legal guardian for the student must reside within an appropriate distance from where the student will be studying and living full-time as they will be closely monitoring the well-being and success of your child as they adjust to their new environment in Canada.
 Guardians will be the support system needed by the student throughout their stay in Canada and should be available 24 hours a day, 7 days a week for any issue that may arise.
 They will be in continuous contact with the child’s school, teachers and parents to ensure a smooth transition and a successful year of studying abroad.

 Some service options of the SchoolAdvice program include, 24/7 emergency phone access which will help to ensure your child’s safety at all times, this is of course, being our top priority.
 We can also provide assistance with setting up a Canadian bank account and medical insurance, as well as travel services including pick up from the airport and drop off at their new home, away from home.
-In addition, SchoolAdvice guardians will also be able to attend parent/teacher interviews, as well as serve as a personal and educational advisor for your child as they progress through their academic career.
+In addition, SchoolAdvice guardians will also be able to attend parent/teacher interviews, as well as serve as a personal and educational advisor for your child as they progress through their academic career to provide mentoring and counselling to students.